Illinois Jacquet: Personal life

+Death

-Jacquet died in the home he shared with his long time partner, Carol Scherick, in Queens, New York, of a heart attack on July 22, 2004.
+Jacquet died in the home he shared with his longtime partner, Carol Scherick, in Queens, New York, of a heart attack on July 22, 2004.
 He was 81 years old.
-He is interred in Woodlawn Cemetery, The Bronx, New York City.
+A memorial service was held at Riverside Church, and he is interred in Woodlawn Cemetery, The Bronx, New York City.

 Influence

 His solos of the early and mid-1940s and his performances at the Jazz at the Philharmonic concert series, influenced rhythm and blues and rock and roll saxophone style, but also continue to be heard in jazz.
 His honking and screeching emphasized the lower and higher registers of the tenor saxophone.
 Despite a superficial rawness, the style is heard in jazz players like Arnett Cobb, who also became known for playing "Flying Home" with Hampton, as well as Sonny Rollins, Eddie "Lockjaw" Davis and Jimmy Forrest.

 Activism

 Jacquet pushed back against Jim Crow laws in Houston.
 After booking his band to play at the Rice Hotel, he protested against management's rule that African Americans should enter the premises through an alley door.
 He issued an ultimatum: either allow his all-black orchestra to access the hotel through the main entrance or he would cancel the engagement.
 The Rice Hotel agreed to suspend the Jim Crow rule for Jacquet's band.

 After leaving Houston to tour the United States and several other countries, Jacquet contemplated the manner in which he would return:

 Jazz producer Norman Granz, who had been a social activist himself, made arrangements for the star-studded Philharmonic band to play an engagement at Houston's Music Hall on October 5, 1955.
 Jacquet played saxophone, accompanying Ella Fitzgerald, Dizzy Gillespie, Oscar Peterson, and Buddy Rich.
 Granz and Jacquet collaborated to eliminate Jim Crow customs from the event.
 There were no advanced sales of tickets, while Granz removed all of the "white" and "black" signs which indicated segregated facilities within the venue and hired some off-duty Houston police officers for security.
 The band played before a non-segregated audience, though not completely free of trouble.
 Despite Granz's precaution, five officers of the Houston Vice Squad stormed Ella Fitzgerald's dressing room with firearms drawn.
 Jacquet and Gillespie were playing dice games, which the Vice Squad used as a pretext for arresting Jacquet, Gillespie, Ella Fitzgerald and her assistant.
 This was a performance within a performance, however, as the quartet was whisked to the police station, where there were waiting photographers.
 After paying their fines, they all returned to the Music Hall where the band played the second set with the audience none the wiser.